 Yareta supports Open Data and offers ways to explore data and associated metadata from archives.
 Public data archives can be download by anyone as a guest, or you can create your free, secure user account to request access to non-public archives.

 If you want to upload research data to Yareta, you need an Organizational Unit.
-This series of guides demonstrates the basics of connecting an existing SWITCH ID to Yareta, requesting the creation of a new Organizational Unit, adding your team members, and beginning to manage your data on Yareta.
+This series of guides will take you through the basics of connecting an existing SWITCH ID to Yareta, requesting the creation of a new Organizational Unit, adding your team members, and beginning to manage your data on Yareta.

 Getting Started guides

-While public data archives are open to anyone to view and download, you need to be associated with an Organizational Unit to start uploading and archiving data.
-The following few questions guide you through the Organizational Units request forms and the elements you need to consider before asking Yareta to create yours.
+While public data archives are available for anyone to view and download, you need to belong to an Organizational Unit to start uploading and archiving data.
+The following few questions will guide you through the Organizational Unit request form and point out the things you should consider before requesting your own,

 Please choose a short and meaningful name, compliant with Yareta's naming guidelines.

 Yareta will ask you to provide a short description and/or a link to your research project, team, etc.

 Yareta gives you the option to choose between 5, 10, 15 years, or even more than 15 years depending on your discipline or research area.
 By default, data is preserved for a period of 10 years.

 Yareta allows you to add a validation step to your workflow.
 A SUBMISSION POLICY defines who can approve a dataset or not.
 Choosing DEPOSIT WITH APPROVAL entitles an Approver to review datasets sent to validation, while any Creator can also decide to validate datasets if you choose DEPOSIT WITHOUT APPROVAL.
 For more information about roles, visit this page or take the Organizational unit guided tour.

 Yareta’s pricing is expressed as a cost per terabyte per year.
 Yareta offers two billing options.
 Whichever option you choose, Yareta is free for data volumes under 50 GB.